Skip to Content

 Extroverted people are inclined to have larger social circles in real life and virtually.
 Most extroverts have the natural skill of meeting new people and forming friendships or connections within a short period of time.

-While there are many advantages to having this skill, like getting new opportunities, not everyone you meet is meant to be a friend.
+While having this skill has many advantages, like getting new opportunities, not everyone you meet is meant to be a friend.
 Bad connections are just as likely to be made as good ones.

 6. They Have an Expressive Body Language